h4rvey-g/Note-Blog/content/USMLE/MSK/Rheumatoid arthritis.md

 		- Typically bilateral and peripheral
 		- Rheumatoid pulmonary nodules may be accompanied by fibrosis and pneumoconiosis (Caplan syndrome).

+# Subtypes and variants
 ---
+## Atlantoaxial subluxation (Vertebral subluxation)
+- Definition: a potentially life-threatening complication caused by the <span style="background:rgba(240, 200, 0, 0.2)">inflammatory destruction of the ligaments affecting the atlantoaxial joint and the intervertebral joints</span>
+- Clinical features
+	- Pain and stiffness of the neck (typically early-morning neck pain at rest)
+	- Head tilt
+	- Neurological deficits
+		- <span style="background:rgba(240, 200, 0, 0.2)">Cervical radiculopathy with peripheral paresthesias of the upper limb</span>
+		- In some cases, symptoms of high spinal cord compression
+			- Slowly progressive spastic quadriparesis
+			- Hyperreflexia or positive Babinski reflex
+			- Respiratory insufficiency
+- Diagnostics
+	- Extension and flexion x-rays of the cervical spine
+	- MRI

+>[!warning]
+>Endotracheal intubation can acutely worsen the subluxation and cause compression of the spinal cord and/or vertebral arteries.

 # Diagnostics
+---
 ![[Pasted image 20240116151535.png|Pasted image 20240116151535.png]]
 - <span style="background:rgba(240, 200, 0, 0.2)">Anticitrullinated peptide antibodies (ACPA), e.g., anticyclic citrullinated peptide (anti-CCP) </span>
 	- Tissue inflammation causes arginine residues in proteins such as vimentin to be enzymatically converted into citrulline through a process called citrullination.
 This alters the shape of the proteins, which can then serve as neoantigens that generate an immune response.
 - <span style="background:rgba(240, 200, 0, 0.2)">Rheumatoid factor (RF): IgM autoantibodies against the Fc region of IgG antibodies</span>
 # Differential diagnostics
-- <span style="background:rgba(240, 200, 0, 0.2)">Parvovirus B19 will presents with similar symptoms, except for rash, normal ESR, and acute onset</span>
+- <span style="background:rgba(240, 200, 0, 0.2)">[[Parvovirus B19|Parvovirus B19]] will presents with similar symptoms, except for rash, normal ESR, and acute onset</span>
 - See [[Osteoarthritis#Differential diagnosis|Osteoarthritis > Differential diagnosis]]

 ---